 Although the cases currently before CFIUS continue apace, the committee may take more time to formally accept and review filings going forward.
-This delay would most likely result from the challenges CFIUS faces in conducting its more sensitive analysis, including the classified risk-based assessment (RBA) generated by the U.S. Intelligence Community, that cannot be completed or accessed outside secure government facilities.
+This delay would most likely result from the challenges CFIUS faces in conducting its more sensitive analysis, including the classified risk-based assessment generated by the U.S. intelligence community that cannot be completed or accessed outside secure government facilities.

 Although such tasks have not yet been materially hampered, further spread of the pandemic and extended work-from-home requirements for the government may challenge CFIUS' ability to promptly accept new filings and clear less controversial matters in the initial 45-day review period.
 The need to triage deals and, potentially, to prioritize review of mandatory filings could also exacerbate delays.

 An area where dealmakers could experience a relatively minor impact from COVID-19 is in prolonged timelines for CFIUS' further rulemaking.
-The comment period for CFIUS' proposed rulemaking on filing fees expires on April 3, 2020.
+The comment period for CFIUS' proposed rulemaking on filing fees expires on April 3.
 Given the focus on keeping existing cases moving, CFIUS may delay publishing a final rule implementing these fees.

-Likewise, CFIUS may further delay changes to its critical technology "pilot program," whereby many anticipate a move away from using NAICS codes (the North American Industry Classification System that classifies businesses by their type of economic activity) to assess the sensitivity of a critical technology transaction.
-In contrast, CFIUS has continued to move forward with implementing its increased jurisdiction under the Foreign Investment Risk Review and Modernization Act of 2018 (FIRRMA).
-Notably, as part of its expanded jurisdiction over real estate transactions, on March 25, 2020, CFIUS released its new online mapping tool to help parties determine whether their transaction implicates sensitive U.S. government installations.
+Likewise, CFIUS may further delay changes to its critical technology pilot program, whereby many anticipate a move away from using North American Industry Classification System, or NAICS, codes (the NAICS classifies businesses by their type of economic activity) to assess the sensitivity of a critical technology transaction.[1]

+In contrast, CFIUS has continued to move forward with implementing its increased jurisdiction under the Foreign Investment Risk Review and Modernization Act of 2018, or FIRRMA.
+Notably, as part of its expanded jurisdiction over real estate transactions, on March 25 CFIUS released its new online mapping tool to help parties determine whether their transaction implicates sensitive U.S. government installations.[2]

-CFIUS Continues To Focus on Threats to National Security From Chinese Investment, With Increasing Scrutiny on the Health Sector and the Pharmaceutical Supply Chain
+CFIUS Continues Focus on Threats to National Security From Chinese Investment, Increasing Scrutiny on Health Sector and Pharmaceutical Supply Chain

 Appreciating the U.S. government's steady attention to stemming the effects of the pandemic, CFIUS' mandate has not changed.
 The committee will continue to evaluate the risk of each new transaction in the same way it has until now.

-Therefore, even in light of current market volatility, foreign investors should not expect CFIUS to relax its assessment of the risk posed by a transaction merely in order to encourage foreign investment - especially investment from Chinese companies and companies with strong ties to China, which remain sensitive.
-CFIUS continues to heavily scrutinize Chinaconnected transactions, including nonnotified transactions.
+Therefore, even in light of current market volatility, foreign investors should not expect CFIUS to relax its assessment of the risk posed by a time-sensitive transaction merely in order to encourage foreign investment - especially investment from Chinese companies and companies with strong ties to China.

+CFIUS continues to heavily scrutinize China-connected transactions, including nonnotified transactions.

 We expect, however, that the COVID-19 crisis will further accelerate CFIUS' existing focus on health care-related industries and expand its focus to what were previously considered less sensitive industries.
-As we have previously noted, CFIUS has aggressively pursued transactions that implicated U.S. persons' health care information, requiring the divestiture of two U.S. business that had been acquired by Chinese entities.
-What we have not previously seen, and may in the future, is a broader focus on sectors such as personal protective equipment (PPE), which rely heavily on supply chains based outside the U.S.
+In the past, CFIUS has aggressively pursued transactions that implicated U.S. persons' health care information, requiring the divestiture of two U.S. business that had been acquired by Chinese entities.[3]

+What we have not previously seen, and may in the future, is a broader focus on sectors such as personal protective equipment, which rely heavily on supply chains based outside the U.S.